Te Papa confirmed that Lion & Tusk was awarded money through the Helping Hands Grant in April 2021

 The museum has been the topic of heated discussion after a video was uploaded to TikTok earlier this year.

-The most liked comment on the video reads, "I think most people in Tga have never heard of it nor know what the Rhodesian was about.
-I'm shook lived there most of my life until last year."
+The most liked comment on the video reads: "I think most people in Tga (Tauranga) have never heard of it nor know what the Rhodesian was about.
+I'm shook [sic] - lived there most of my life until last year."

 Rhodesian Services Association editor Hugh Bomford said they successfully applied for the $2,000 grant from Te Papa to help pay their curators' wages.

-A Te Papa spokesperson said the eligibility criteria for the grant expanded to include supporting operational costs, including salaries and wages, because of pressures caused by Covid-19.
+A Te Papa representative said the eligibility criteria for the grant expanded to include supporting operational costs - including salaries and wages - because of pressures caused by Covid-19.

 They declined to comment on whether the museum supported white supremacy.